THE SAFEST AND BEST POSITIONS TO SLEEP IN DURING PREGNANCY

 Most woman during pregnancy will likely need a couple more hours of sleep on top of what they usually have.

 It’s a good idea to take advantage of any extra sleep if you can.

 A common misconception that people have is that they think that sleep deprivation occurs once your baby is born.
 This is actually incorrect.

-You may or may not have heard it before but the best position for you to sleep in is on your left side.
+You may or may not have heard it before but the best position to sleep in during pregnancy is on your left hand side.

 Sleeping on your left hand side also takes the pressure of your uterus off your liver which can be uncomfortable.

 Whilst you can sleep on your right hand side it is still better to sleep on the left if you can.